Eagle in Florida

 • Weight – 14 to 21 lb

-The Steller’s sea eagle is also rare in Florida.
-It comes from northeastern Asia and is the biggest eagle, weighing up to 20 pounds.
-Seeing this eagle in Florida is very rare, but it’s exciting for those who love birds and nature.
+Steller’s sea eagles are also rare in Florida.
+They come from northeastern Asia and are the biggest eagles, weighing up to 20 pounds.
+Seeing bald eagles in Florida is very rare, but it’s exciting for those who love birds and nature.

 Steller’s Sea Eagle